axemonkey/blog.clivemurray.com/src/posts/2022/j-is-for.md

 ## Video evidence

-There are literally* billions of videos of Al on YouTube, what with him being such a prolific guitar instructor and all, but here’s the full official video of his latest (at time of writing) single “Elemental”:
+There are literally[^1] billions of videos of Al on YouTube, what with him being such a prolific guitar instructor and all, but here’s the full official video of his latest (at time of writing) single “Elemental”:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/62PL3zZfLps" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-\* NB: not literally.
+[^1]: NB: not literally.

 ### J is also for…